Talking About Speech Balloons: Colors, Emotions & Symbols

 Part 3 of 7

-In the third part of the speech balloons series, speech balloon colors, the use of punctuation and symbols to designation emotions and delivery methods is discussed.
+In the third part of the speech balloons series, speech balloon colors, the use of punctuation and symbols to designation emotions, and delivery methods are discussed.

 Most commonly, the speech balloon has black text is displayed against a solid white background.
-The contrasting colors helps a reader clearing see the words being spoken.
+The contrasting colors help a reader clearly see the words being spoken.

 A variation method is to use a slightly transparent white balloon, which allows the artwork to show through the parts without text.

-Different text colors can represent different character’s speech.
-This can be helpful if there are a lot of characters and a color can be quickly associated by a reader to a specific character.
+Different text colors can represent different character’s speeches.
+This can be helpful if there are a lot of characters and color can be quickly associated by a reader to a specific character.

 Punctuation marks inside speech balloons convey feelings.